DSACMS/iv-cbv-payroll/README.md

 | `RAILS_MASTER_KEY` | `config/credentials/production.key` |
 | `TERRAFORM_STATE_ACCESS_KEY` | Access key for terraform state bucket |
 | `TERRAFORM_STATE_SECRET_ACCESS_KEY` | Secret key for terraform state bucket |

-### Configuring ENV variables in cloud.gov

-All configuration that needs to be added to the deployed application's ENV should be added to the `env:` block in `manifest.yml`

-Items that are both **public** and **consistent** across staging and production can be set directly there.

-Otherwise, they are set as a `((variable))` within `manifest.yml` and the variable is defined depending on sensitivity:

-#### Credentials and other Secrets

-1. Store variables that must be secret using [GitHub Environment Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-an-environment)
-1. Add the secret to the `env:` block of the deploy action [as in this example](https://github.com/OHS-Hosting-Infrastructure/complaint-tracker/blob/a9e8d22aae2023a0afb631a6182251c04f597f7e/.github/workflows/deploy-stage.yml#L20)
-1. Add the appropriate `--var` addition to the `push_arguments` line on the deploy action [as in this example](https://github.com/OHS-Hosting-Infrastructure/complaint-tracker/blob/a9e8d22aae2023a0afb631a6182251c04f597f7e/.github/workflows/deploy-stage.yml#L27)

 #### Non-secrets